ds-wizard/guide/docs/application/administration/settings/content/projects.rst

 Project Sharing
 ===============

-If we want to let users select sharing option of their projects within the DSW instance, we can enable **Project Sharing** feature.
+If we want to let users select sharing option of their projects within the |project_name| instance, we can enable **Project Sharing** feature.
 If it is disabled, the new projects will have the **Default Project Sharing** which is used when creating a new project:

 *  **Restricted** = only logged-in users can access the project depending on the project visibility (no public access for anonymous users).
 * **View with the link** = anyone with the link to the project may open it in view mode and browse it.